Tony Blair: Leader of the Opposition

-Aided by the unpopularity of John Major's Conservative government (itself deeply divided over the European Union), "New Labour" won a landslide victory at the 1997 general election, ending eighteen years of Conservative Party rule, with the heaviest Conservative defeat since 1906.
+Aided by the unpopularity of John Major's Conservative government, which was deeply divided over the European Union, Blair won a landslide victory for Labour at the 1997 general election, ending eighteen years of Conservative Party government, with the heaviest Conservative defeat since 1906.
+In 1996, the manifesto New Labour, New Life for Britain was published, which set out the party's new "Third Way" centrist approach to policy, and was presented as the brand of a newly reformed party that had altered Clause IV and endorsed market economics.
+In May 1995, Labour had achieved considerable success in the local and European elections and had won four by-elections.
+For Blair, these achievements were a source of optimism, as they indicated that the Conservatives were in decline.
+Virtually every opinion poll since late-1992 put Labour ahead of the Conservatives with enough support to form an overall majority.

-According to diaries released by Paddy Ashdown, during Smith's leadership of the Labour Party, there were discussions with Ashdown about forming a coalition government if the next general election resulted in a hung parliament.
-Ashdown also claimed that Blair was a supporter of proportional representation (PR).
-In addition to Ashdown, Liberal Democrat MPs Menzies Campbell and Alan Beith were earmarked for places in the cabinet if a Labour-Lib Dem coalition was formed.
-Blair was forced to back down on these proposals because John Prescott and Gordon Brown opposed the PR system, and many members of the Shadow Cabinet were worried about concessions being made towards the Lib Dems.
-In the event, virtually every opinion poll since late-1992 put Labour ahead with enough support to form an overall majority.

 Prime Minister (1997–2007)

-Blair became the prime minister of the United Kingdom on 2 May 1997.
-Aged 43, Blair became the youngest person to become prime minister since Lord Liverpool became prime minister aged 24 in 1812, and until Rishi Sunak became prime minister in 2022.
-He was also the first prime minister born after World War II and the accession of Elizabeth II to the throne.
-With victories in 1997, 2001, and 2005, Blair was the Labour Party's longest-serving prime minister, and the first and only person to date to lead the party to three consecutive general election victories.
+Blair became Prime Minister of the United Kingdom on 2 May 1997; aged 43, he was the youngest person to reach that office since Lord Liverpool became prime minister aged 42 in 1812.
+He was also the first prime minister born after the Second World War and the accession of Elizabeth II to the throne.
+With victories in 1997, 2001, and 2005, Blair was the Labour Party's longest-serving prime minister, and the first person to lead the party to three consecutive general election victories.

 Northern Ireland

-His contribution towards assisting the Northern Ireland peace process by helping to negotiate the Good Friday Agreement (after 30 years of conflict) was widely recognised.
+His contribution towards assisting the Northern Ireland peace process by helping to negotiate the Good Friday Agreement was widely recognised.
 Following the Omagh bombing on 15 August 1998, by members of the Real IRA opposed to the peace process, which killed 29 people and wounded hundreds, Blair visited the County Tyrone town and met with victims at Royal Victoria Hospital, Belfast.